IP : Java Glossary

 8 bits

-The scheme above turned out to be too limiting, so now it is largely ignored, IPs are assigned as bands of consecutive integers on any boundary.
-This more flexible system is called cidrclassless inter-domain routing.
-Because we are running out of IPs we have quadrupled their size to 128 bits with IPv6.
-That oughta hold 'em, 3 followed by 38 zeros of IPs to choose from.
+The scheme above turned out to be too limiting, so now it is largely ignored, IP are assigned as bands of consecutive integers on any boundary.
+This more flexible system is called CIDR (Classless Inter-Domain Routing).
+Because we are running out of IP we have quadrupled their size to 128 bits with IPv6.
+That oughta hold ’em, 3 followed by 38 zeros of IP to choose from.

-One of the rather terrifying things about the way the Internet is designed is that there is little to stop people from configuring their machines with IPs they have no business using.
-It becomes trivially easy to steal unused or rarely used IPs, to spoof someone else’s identity, or to spy on someone else’s traffic.
+One of the rather terrifying things about the way the Internet is designed is that there is little to stop people from configuring their machines with IP they have no business using.
+It becomes trivially easy to steal unused or rarely used IP s, to spoof someone else’s identity, or to spy on someone else’s traffic.
 The Internet protocols were not designed to deal with malicious teenage hackers, only gentlemanly academics.

 How the IP Protocol Works

 The IP protocol is the most primitive and basic protocol of the Internet.
-Everything else — datagrams, TCP/IP sockets, Telnet, FTP, HTTP… is built-in layers on top.
+Everything else — datagrams, TCP/IP sockets, Telnet, FTP (File Transfer Protocol), HTTP… is built-in layers on top.
 IP protocol deals with deliverying one fairly small packet, end-to-end over a number of hops.
 The delivery is not guaranteed.
 IP protocol makes no provision for retransmitting garbled or lost packets.
 IP is similar to UDP protocol, except that UDP can deliver bigger payloads that a split over several physical packets.

 The IP protocol can best be understood by looking at the header that goes on each packet.
 The IP packet header is a bit like the baggage tag you attach to your suitcase before entrusting it to the airline: